neuroinformatics-unit/gsoc/GSoC-2025/movement-Web based graphical user interface for movement (Uday Jhariya).md

 ### Synopsis
 What if researchers could explore animal behavior data effortlessly, regardless of their coding expertise?
 This project brings that vision to life by building a web-based GUI for Movement, using Fastplotlib and Dash to seamlessly integrate with Jupyter Notebooks.
 The goals are clear and impactful:

-1. **Cloud-based collaboration** for multi-institution research teams
+1. **Cloud-based collaboration for multi-institution research teams:** Allowing researchers in different locations to access the same data and tools, streamlining collaboration.
-2. **Interactive data exploration** without local installation barriers
+2. **Interactive data exploration without local installation barriers:** Providing immediate feedback through JavaScript interactions using fastplotlib/Dash, improving data insight.
-3. **Real-time visualization** of complex trajectory datasets
+3. **Real-time visualization of complex trajectory datasets:** Utilizing WebGL to quickly render detailed graphics within the browser.

 **Core Deliverables**:
 - **HDF5/CSV Data Loader**: